mvincentzakhele/Umuzi-Bootcamp/README.md

 # Umuzi-Bootcamp
-A Data Science project for Umuzi Bootcamp
+A Data Science project for Umuzi-Bootcamp